 What is My Aged Care?

-If you are starting the journey of finding aged care, then you will come across My Aged Care.
+My Aged Care is your first step when starting the journey of finding aged care.
 This is the compulsory first stage of the process that will help you access government-funded aged care services.

 If you need help navigating this resource further, Aged Care Decisions can assist.
 Please give our team a call on 1300 775 870 or speak with your dedicated Placement Specialist.